 The British Council and National Arts Council presented internationally acclaimed Bamboozle Theatre Company’s (UK) The Bamboozle Approach, exceptional approach to making theatre for children with autism and complex disabilities.

 Since 2003, Bamboozle has worked with hundreds of families with children with special needs.
 Families, artists and educators are invited to attend the British Council's GREAT lecture at the Artground, a contemporary children's arts space at the Goodman Arts Centre.
 The Bamboozle Theatre Company is known throughout the UK for providing some of the country's most disabled children the opportunity to interact meaningfully with the world, and to confound expectations of what children with special needs can achieve.

-Venue: The Artground (90 Goodman Road #01-40 Goodman Arts Centre, Singapore 439053)
+The lecture was held on Friday 22 September 2017 at The Artground (90 Goodman Road #01-40 Goodman Arts Centre, Singapore 439053).

 As part of British Council’s Inclusive Arts Programme, there was sign language interpretation at the GREAT Lecture for deaf and hard of hearing audience members.